Holic75/KingmakerRebalance/README.md

 - all flying creatures are immune to difficult terrain and ground based buff effects,
 - flails and heavy flails critical multiplier was changed to x3 to compensate for missing trip and disarm properties (optional),
 - medium range for spells was increased to 60 ft, long range to 100 ft,
-- weapon swap consumes move action instead of standard.
+- weapon swap consumes move action instead of standard,
+- spell casting is not forbidden while in elemental form (optional).

 Original game bug fixes: